Joshua-McGee/doks/docs/api/meetings.md

 ## Next steps

 After reading this guide, you have a better understanding of how to list, create, update, and delete your meetings.
 For more information on other available endpoints, please read the [API overview guide](./overview.md).
-To learn how to
+To learn how to manage meetings within the UI, please read the [meetings UI guide](#).